IPCS INCHEM Home

 Octanol/water partition coefficient as log Pow: -2.1

 The substance is very toxic to aquatic organisms.
-It is strongly advised that this substance does not enter the environment.
+It is strongly advised not to let the chemical enter into the environment.

 NOTES